 Email your submission of no more than 2,000 words to email@example.com, and include a note about your academic qualifications.
 Accepted texts will be edited by an experienced editor so that people not completely at home in English can still contribute.

-Please keep in mind that reading a blog post is different from reading an academic book or journal article.
-To be sure, you can write the same basic way (or less formally, if you prefer), but note that somewhat shorter paragraphs are easier on the eyes when reading on screen.
+Reading a blog post is different from reading an academic book or journal article.
+You can write the same basic way, or less formally, if you prefer, but note that somewhat shorter paragraphs are easier on the eyes when reading on screen.

-Images can be included, but you must demonstrate that you have the right to publish them on this weblog.
-Rights are too complicated an issue to summarize here, but the same kinds of issues that you encounter in print are relevant here too.
-(Many university libraries make copyright information available on their websites.)
-To help us make a determination, please include the images and detailed source information with your post.
-If you (re)produced the images yourself, please provide details on that.
+Images may be included if you demonstrate that you have the right to publish them on this weblog.
+The copyright issues that you encounter in print are relevant here too.
+To help us make a determination, please include the images as separate files and detailed source information with your submission.
+If you produced or reproduced the images yourself, please mention that too.